Studying abroad is an adventure that helps build self-confidence, valuable skills, and a global perspective that is a life-changing experience.

 Every student at LdM is assigned a Student Advisor.
 Advisors help students with academic decisions (e.g. adding and dropping courses) and support their academic progress throughout their stay at LdM.
 They also offer a wide range of advice and services, and they organize social and cultural events which enable students to get the very best out of their stay in Italy.

 For medical and mental health concerns, Advisors are able to refer students to counselors and physicians equipped to handle a wide range of situational, psychological and/or medical issues.

 The cafeteria at LdM Florence offers light lunches, sandwiches, rolls, pizza, sweets, cakes and hot and cold drinks.
 It is also a natural meeting place where students can sit and relax.
-LdM Tuscania and LdM Rome offer students a student card which provides discounts at some local cafes and restaurants.
+LdM Tuscania offers students a student card which provides discounts at some local cafes and restaurants.